-- 9.06.19.6.1 Where there are shore road allowances or Crown Reserves fronting lots adjacent to recreational water bodies, it is the policy of McDougall to close these allowances and transfer them to the adjoining lot owner except in the following instances: - a) the The lands are necessary for existing access to private property owners or the public; - b) whereWhere there are important environmental features including Type 1 Fish Habitat; or. - -c) allAll or a portion of the shore road allowance is flooded land. - 9.06.29.6.2 The configuration of shore road allowance in terms of the extension of side lot lines to the waterswater's edge must not prejudice or negatively affect neighbouring properties. - 9.06.39.6.3 Buildings and structures may be located on municipal shore road allowances once an application for acquiring the allowance has been filed and in accordance with all other policies of this Plan and the implementing zoning by-law.
+- 9.6.1 Where there are shore road allowances or Crown Reserves fronting lots adjacent to recreational water bodies, it is the policy of McDougall to close these allowances and transfer them to the adjoining lot owner except in the following instances: - a) The lands are necessary for existing access to private property owners or the public; - b) Where there are important environmental features including Type 1 Fish Habitat; or, - c) All or a portion of the shore road allowance is flooded land. - 9.6.2 The configuration of shore road allowance in terms of the extension of side lot lines to the water's edge must not prejudice or negatively affect neighbouring properties. - 9.6.3 Buildings and structures may be located on municipal shore road allowances once an application for acquiring the allowance has been filed and in accordance with all other policies of this Plan and the implementing zoning by-law.

-9.079.7 Roads Over Crown Land
+9.7 Roads Over Crown Land

-9.07.19.7.1 The Municipality has no objection to the establishment of roads over Crown land_and so long as the proponent receives the necessary permission from the Ministry of Northern Development, Mines, Natural Resources and Forestry and so long as it is understood that the Municipality has no responsibility for the maintenance of the road.
+9.7.1 The Municipality has no objection to the establishment of roads over Crown Land so long as the proponent receives the necessary permission from the Ministry of Northern Development, Mines, Natural Resources and Forestry and so long as it is understood that the Municipality has no responsibility for the maintenance of the road.

-9.089.8 Recreational Trails
+9.8 Recreational Trails

-- 9.08.19.8.1 The Municipality supports the continued program of recreational trails in the region as important components of the areas recreational attractions, economy and transportation system. - 9.08.29.8.2 The Municipality supports the establishment of trans previncial rails so long as these trails are appropriately designed, are at the expense of the proponents, and do not adversely impact on any adjacent land owners. - 9.08.39.8.3 Where proposed recreational trails are intended to traverse provincial highways, the proposed crossing will require the prior approval of the Ministry of Transportation.
+- 9.8.1 The Municipality supports the continued program of recreational trails in the region as important components of the areas recreational attractions, economy and transportation system. - 9.8.2 The Municipality supports the establishment of trans Provincial trails so long as these trails are appropriately designed, are at the expense of the proponents, and do not adversely impact on any adjacent land owners. - 9.8.3 Where proposed recreational trails are intended to traverse provincial highways, the proposed crossing will require the prior approval of the Ministry of Transportation.

-9.099.9 Railways
+9.9 Railways

-- 9.09.19.9.1 All proposed development within 120 metres of a railway right-of-way may be required to undertake noise studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from noise that were identified. - 9.09.29.9.2 All proposed development within 75 metres of a railway right-of-way may be required to undertake vibration studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from vibration that were identified. - 9.09.39.9.3 All proposed development adjacent to railways shall ensure that appropriate safety measures such as setbacks, berms and security fencing are provided, to the satisfaction of the Municipality in consultation with the appropriate railway. - 9.09.49_9.4 Where infill development of some sensitive land uses in proximity to railway lines within the Nobel Settlement Area, the requirement for the production of technical studies referenced in this Section of the Plan may be waived by the approval authority due to historical or site specific development circumstances.
+- 9.9.1 All proposed development within 120 metres of a railway right-of-way may be required to undertake noise studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from noise that were identified. - 9.9.2 All proposed development within 75 metres of a railway right-of-way may be required to undertake vibration studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from vibration that were identified. - 9.9.3 All proposed development adjacent to railways shall ensure that appropriate safety measures such as setbacks, berms and security fencing are provided, to the satisfaction of the Municipality in consultation with the appropriate railway. - 9.9.4 Where infill development of some sensitive land uses in proximity to railway lines within the Nobel Settlement Area, the requirement for the production of technical studies referenced in this Section of the Plan may be waived by the approval authority due to historical or site specific development circumstances.
 Requirements shall not be waived where new institutional sensitive land uses are proposed, such as day care facilities and senior's homes, or where development is not considered infill, or the minor rounding out of an existing built-up area.

-SECTION 10 SECTION 10.0 - PARKLAND POLICY
+SECTION 10 - PARKLAND POLICY